The 23 best travel apps to download in 2022

 Me neither.
 Not now there are apps to do all that.

-Apps are digital tools that can make booking and coordinating travel, navigating a new city, translation, currency conversion, combating jet lag and beyond a whole lot easier with a simple swipe or tap.
 Apps can help travellers speak new languages, relax in airport lounges and find a public loo in an unfamiliar city.
-Though there are endless options for helpful travel apps, we narrowed it down to our top 20 favourites, in no particular order.
-With these, loaded on your mobile, you can fill your 2020 with both travel activities with much more ease.
+Though there are endless options for helpful travel apps, we narrowed it down to our top 23 favourites, in no particular order.
+With these, loaded on your mobile, you can fill your 2022 with both travel activities with much more ease.
 Start downloading!

 1. Hopper for flight booking

 If you’re wondering whether to snap up that airfare now or wait to see if the price goes down, the flight-booking app Hopper can help.
 You can add your proposed trip to the app and receive notifications on when the best time to buy your ticket is (and book your flight directly through the app).
 Flexible travellers can really benefit from using Hopper, as the app uses clear colour codes on its calendar to show pricing differences.
 Green denotes the cheapest days to travel, with light orange and coral marking pricier days and red the most expensive.

 Using the Hotels.com app is easy and straightforward, allowing you to search and book stays in thousands of destinations around the world.
 And there’s another perk to using the app.
 Hotels.com has one of the most lucrative rewards programmes of any OTA: it offers a free hotel night for every 10 nights booked.
 However, if you want to redeem your free night on the website, you’ll be charged a £4 fee.
 While this isn’t insanely high, Hotels.com waives the fee when you book your reward night via the app.